-Dickinson's Environmental Studies Department is located in Kaufman Hall on the corner of West Louther and Cherry Streets in Carlisle, Pennsylvania.
+Dickinson's Environmental Studies Department is located in Kaufman Hall at 400 W. North Street in Carlisle, Pennsylvania.
 Carlisle is the county seat of Cumberland County and is located in the heart of the Cumberland Valley and the Conodoguinet Creek Watershed.
-The Conodoguinet Creek flows east into the Susquehanna River, which connects us directly to the Chesapeake Bay. *Campus Maps & Directions.*
+The Conodoguinet Creek flows east into the Susquehanna River, which connects us directly to the Chesapeake Bay.
+Driving Directions to Kaufman Hall.

 Environmental Studies and Science Research